romland/wurm-copypaste/README.md

 - Decorations (tables, chairs, gnomes, etc)
 - Access (doors, gates, chests, etc)

-I wrote the code in 2016-2017, it's now 2022 and this is my attempt at documenting this.
+I wrote ths code some years back, this is my attempt at documenting this.

 *Note: I do not know whether this mod works on latest version of Wurm Unlimited.
 In general, though, pretty small patches are needed for upgrades.*

 ### Additional features
-- anything copied can be rotated before pasted.
+- anything copied can be rotated before pasted (rotation of some things is not finished, most notably bridges).
 - it uses its own serialization (saving) and deserialization (loading) of copied areas so that one can paste things between servers or worlds.
 - voluntary allowing/disallowing pasting of items (say, you are only allowed to paste a maxiumum of 3 HOTA statues)